redpanda-data/connect/website/docs/components/outputs/redis_hash.md

 ### `walk_metadata`

-`bool` Whether all metadata fields of messages should be walked and added to the list of hash fields to set.
+Whether all metadata fields of messages should be walked and added to the list of hash fields to set.

+Type: `bool`
+Default: `false`

 ### `walk_json_object`

-`bool` Whether to walk each message as a JSON object and add each key/value pair to the list of hash fields to set.
+Whether to walk each message as a JSON object and add each key/value pair to the list of hash fields to set.

+Type: `bool`
+Default: `false`

 ### `fields`

-`object` A map of key/value pairs to set as hash fields.
+A map of key/value pairs to set as hash fields.
 This field supports [interpolation functions](/docs/configuration/interpolation#functions).

+Type: `object`
+Default: `{}`

 ### `max_in_flight`

-`number` The maximum number of messages to have in flight at a given time.
+The maximum number of messages to have in flight at a given time.
 Increase this to improve throughput.

+Type: `number`
+Default: `1`